bednar/platform/query/docs/SPEC.md

 A package statement defines a package block.
 Package names must be valid Flux identifiers.
-The package statement must be the first line of every Flux source file.
+The package statement must be the first statement of every Flux source file.
 If a file does not declare a package statement, all identifiers in that file will belong to the special _main_ package.

 ##### package main